 If you took part in the Back to Work Enterprise Allowance scheme before 1 May 2009, you could keep the following portions of your social welfare payment, including increases for a qualified adult and qualified children:

+However your Rent or Mortgage Interest Supplement may be affected if your earnings go up while you are on the scheme.
 You should check with the Department of Social Protection's representative (formerly known as the Community Welfare Officer) in your local health centre to see how your Rent Supplement may be affected by your participation in the Back to Work Enterprise Allowance.

 Secondary benefits include: